-In using the TALAN, you will discover that there are several functions that are accessed very often.
+When using the TALAN, there are several functions that are accessed very often.
 The user interface was designed to quickly access these functions using hard buttons.
 Some of the most common functions or button/display pairs are:

 Hard Button Function

-A Audio Dashboard
+А Audio Dashboard

 В Line Bias Dashboard

-С Connection Dashboard
+C Connection Dashboard

 MANUAL Manual Test Menu

 F4 Test Options and Summary Dashboards

 OPTIONS Test Options and Summary Dashboards

 START/STOP Start/Stop a test